UH-Jewels/Uh-jewels.github.io/index.md

 <img width="1705" alt="Screenshot 2024-12-15 at 1 15 52 PM" src="https://github.com/user-attachments/assets/2d984211-01c0-4363-9bbf-2109bcf41f79" />
 The shopping cart page which can be accessed through the Navbar cart logo or the 'proceed to cart' button will show you to your updated cart and its total.
+Users are also able to edit their cart by removing or adding the quanitity.

 Click the 'Proceed To Payment' Button which will take you to the payment page.